libscran/umappp/README.md

 Otherwise, you can just copy the directory in `include` into some location that is visible to your compiler.
 Note that this requires the additional dependencies listed in `extern`:

-- The [**Eigen**](https://gitlab.com/libeigen/eigen) library for matrix operations.
 - The [**irlba**](https://github.com/LTLA/CppIrlba) library for singular value decomposition (or in this case, an eigendecomposition).
+  This also requires the [**Eigen**](https://gitlab.com/libeigen/eigen) library for matrix operations.
 - The [**knncolle**](https://github.com/LTLA/knncolle) library for nearest neighbor search.
   If you are instead supplying your own neighbor search, this dependency can be eliminated by defining the `UMAPPP_CUSTOM_NEIGHBORS` macro.
 - The [**aarand**](https://github.com/LTLA/aarand) library for random distribution functions.

 ## References